thunderbird89/esf/stories/story-knock-knock.md

 Trump looked back at HARBINGER's geometric form.

 > "One more thing.
-These odds you're giving me—seventy-three percent.
+These odds you're giving me - seventy-three percent.
 That's if everything goes perfectly, right?
 If all our allies show up, if all the pilots perform, if nothing goes wrong."

 > "Correct, Mr. President.
 That calculation assumes optimal coordination and performance."